- The Federal Employee Health Benefit (FEHB) program provides health insurance to federal employees and their dependents.

 Medicare Part D is prescription drug coverage.
 There is very limited prescription drug coverage with original Medicare, so adding Part D often helps beneficiaries pay for their medications.

 All FEHB plans offer prescription coverage.
-So if you’re keeping your FEHB plan along with original Medicare, you don’t need Part D.
+So if you’re keeping your FEHB plan along with original Medicare, you don’t need a separate Part D plan.

 - Using FEHBs and Medicare together can cover your healthcare needs in retirement.

-- You can keep FEHB coverage for yourself, your spouse, and your children up to age 26 after you retire.
-Medicare will be the primary payer, and your FEHB plan will be the secondary payer.
+- Medicare will be the primary payer, and your FEHB plan will be the secondary payer.

 - Depending on the amount of your premium and any health conditions you have, having both plans could save you money in the long run.